 When a conflict breaks out within the team, the manager’s main concern should be to find out how to react to this conflict at work through communication with their team members.

+A first step would be to organize individual interviews where each employee can express themselves freely about the conflict situation in which they are involved.
 During the interview, it is important to solicit detailed information about the initial problem to try to understand the emotions and points of view of the employees vis-à-vis the work conflict.

 After conducting these individual interviews, the next step in handling workplace conflict is to organize a group meeting where the conflicting parties are present.
+The main goal here is to re-establish direct communication between them, encouraging them to express themselves openly and honestly.

 As a manager, your role is to figure out how to respond to this conflict situation at work in a way that maintains an open dialogue while preventing it from escalating into hostility.
 This group meeting will be the starting point for the effective management of the conflict at work.